 There are now many online tools and programs specially created for remote teams –

 a.
-Trello, Asana, Freedcamp, and other project management tools can help members take ownership of small tasks within projects.
+Trello, Asana, Freedcamp, Timecamp (a time tracker) and other project management tools can help members take ownership of small tasks within projects.
 The progress visibility also allows teams to see which parts need more work and also reminds each of specific due dates.

 b.
 Apps like Skype, GoToMeeting, Slack, or Zoom allows better collaboration by improving virtual communication.
 These programs help make correspondence among teams more seamless with their respective features such as notifications, file sharing, group chats, instant messaging, etc.